JaredVargason/BigSequencer/README.md

 The Big Sequencer is a big grid of notes.
 You can change its width and height.

-Use the **retrigger** parameter to make the sequencer restart at the beginning on playback.

 It has multiple **cursors** that iterate along the grid.
 Each cursor has multiple parameters:
 - active (whether the cursor will play notes)
 - interval (quarter note, half note, etc)
 - note length (percentage of the interval that the note should play)
 - pitch offset (adjust the note pitch by this many semitones)
+- velocity (how hard the key press will be)

+Use the **retrigger** parameter to make the sequencer restart at the beginning on playback.

 ## Usage